launchfirestorm/bump/README.md

 # Bump

-A simple command-line tool for semantic versioning management with git-aware header generation.
+A simple command-line tool for semantic versioning management with multi-language code generation and git-aware version detection.

 ```
  ____  __  __  __  __  ____